 CAN Capital has similar qualification requirements as Elevation Capital.
 But if you’re looking for a traditional small business loan as opposed to the asset-based lending that Elevation Capital offers, CAN Capital might be a better choice.
 CAN Capital also offers merchant cash advances with a lower starting amount of $2,500 but no matter the size of the advance, you’ll pay a $595 administrative fee.

-Paragon Financial Group may be better than Elevation Capital for startups — Paragon has no time-in-business requirement, but you’ll need at least $30,000 per month in sales for its invoice factoring or purchase order financing.
-Paragon offers invoice factoring in as quickly as 24 hours with rates between 1.25% and 2.00% per month.
+Paragon Financial Group may be better than Elevation Capital for startups — Paragon has no time-in-business requirement.
+Paragon offers invoice factoring in as quickly as 24 hours.

 BlueVine finances businesses as young as three months generating at least $10,000 per month with invoice factoring rates starting at 0.25% per week, but Elevation Capital offers larger amounts.
-If you’re looking for a business loan or line of credit, BlueVine offers term loans for those with at least six months in business and a 600 FICO Score.
-It requires at least two years in business and a credit score of 650 or higher for its line of credit.
+If you’re looking for a line of credit, BlueVine offers credit lines for those with at least six months in business and a 600 FICO Score.